warriorAFII/PocketMosque/README.md

 ## Build Instructions

-You have to use Dev client because expo go react-native-compass-heading doesnt work on managed workflow
+You need to use the Dev client because the package react-native-compass-heading only works in the Dev client and not in the managed workflow.
+This guide will walk you through setting up your development environment and building the app for both Android and iOS.

 This guide will walk you through setting up your development environment and building the app for both Android and iOS.